-Anyway, when I went to the paan-shop after three or four days, the paan-seller did not show much enthusiasm in serving me.
-She engaged herself in sorting the betel leaves for quite a long time, and then went inside to fetch the stuffing.
-I thought she was being extra careful in rolling the betel leaves and I was impressed.
-But, still my "paan" was not ready!
+Anyway, when I went to the paan shop after three or four days, the paan-seller did not show much enthusiasm in serving me.
+She busied herself in sorting the betel leaves for quite a long time and then went inside to fetch the stuffing.
+I thought she was being extra careful in rolling the betel leaves and I was pleased.
+But, still, my paan was not ready!
 The paan-seller kept a keen eye on the road as though waiting for customers; it was as if I was not a customer at all!
 Her inattention irked me, more so because I had been a faithful patron who made rounds of her shop twenty times in a day!
 I could not take it any longer and told her crossly, "Are you aware I have been waiting for a long time?"

 "Yes sir, you have had to wait for a long time.
 But, please wait for a little while more," the paan-seller said apologetically.
-"Forgive my bluntness, but on the days when you have been the first client at my shop, I have not had much business.
-Yesterday, you were the first customer and I could make sales worth only six annas; you were the first customer day before yesterday too, and on that day I earned only eight annas.
-Panditji was my first customer four days ago and on that day I had already made sales worth 2.5 rupees by afternoon!
-Everyone has his own share of luck and the share is not always equal!"
+"Forgive my bluntness, but on the days when you have been the first buyer at my shop, I have not had much business.
+Yesterday, you were the first customer, and I could make sales worth only six annas.
+You were the first customer the day before yesterday also, and that day, I earned only eight annas.
+Panditji was my first customer four days ago, and on that day, I had already made sales worth 2.5 rupees by afternoon!
+Everyone has his share of luck, and the share is not always equal!"

 The words hit me like bullets.
-I had never considered myself to be lucky; there might be only a few men more unfortunate than me in this world.
-I may not be the king but at least I was an official; it was intolerable to be branded as ill-fated.
-It was slanderous if people, believing me to be ill-fated, refused to serve me as the first customer or refused to see my face in the morning.
+I had never considered myself lucky; there might be only a few men more unfortunate than me in this world.
+I may not be the king, but I held a high post.
+It was intolerable to be branded as inauspicious.
+I cannot stand it if people, believing me to be inauspicious, refused to serve me as the first customer or refused to see my face in the morning.

 "I will lend you the money," I told him.

-"It is alright then.
+"It is all right then.
 But don't ever ask me to return the money."

 "That's a tough deal."

-I was helpless; I gave him the money to buy himself a "paan".
-Thereafter, I extolled the paan-rolling skills of my paan-seller to every one who came to meet me.
+I was helpless; I gave him the money to buy himself a paan.
+I extolled the paan-rolling skills of my paan-seller to everyone who came to meet me.
 My friends laughed at me and called me names.
-I was described as a "dark horse", "ardent devotee", and what not.
+They described me as a "dark horse", "ardent devotee", and whatnot.
 But I suffered the taunts smilingly; I had to wipe off the stigma at any cost!

-Next day when I went to the "paan" shop, the woman immediately rolled a "paan" for me.
+The next day when I went to the paan shop, the woman immediately rolled a paan for me.
 "Sir, you have brought me good luck.
 Yesterday, when you were my first customer, I made three-and-half rupees.
 Henceforth, please be the first customer to buy from my shop," she said.